Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 <!-- omit in toc -->
 # <a href="https://github.com/GruberMarkus/Set-OutlookSignatures"><img src="https://raw.githubusercontent.com/GruberMarkus/Set-OutlookSignatures/main/logo/Set-OutlookSignatures%20Logo.png" width="500" title="Set-OutlookSignatures.ps1" alt="Set-OutlookSignatures.ps1"></a>
 **Central Outlook for Windows management and deployment script for text signatures and Out of Office (OOF) auto reply messages.**

 Signatures and OOF messages can be
 - generated from templates in DOCX or HTML file format
-- customized with a broad range of variables, including photos from Active Directory
+- customized with a broad range of variables, including photos, from Active Directory and other sources
-- applied to all mailboxes, specific groups or specific addresses
+- applied to all mailboxes (including shared mailboxes), specific mailbox groups or specific email addresses, for every primary mailbox across all Outlook profiles
 - assigned time ranges within which they are valid
 - set as default signature for new mails, or for replies and forwards (signatures only)
 - set as default OOF message for internal or external recipients (OOF messages only)